hallzy/tv-show-notification/README.md

    email with the subject `TV Shows: Add to Calendar`).

-6. On the next screen check the box for `Apply the label:` and then select the label that you defined by the variable `mylabel`.
+6. On the next screen check the box for `Apply the label:` and then select the label that you defined by the variable `MYLABEL`.
 If you haven't already created this label, select the button to create a new label.

 7. Select `Create Filter`.